Full-Time Online Learning for Elementary Students

 - Teachers and peers may interact through discussion boards and other asynchronous tasks to support learning.

-- Like students who go to school buildings, online learners benefit from ‘getting ready for learning’ routines in the home.
+- Like students who attend school in person, online learners benefit from having ‘getting ready for learning’ routines in the home.

 - Young learners may especially need support in accessing learning and submitting assignments.

 - Elementary students will need support during the regular school day.
 Younger learners require learning support before and between synchronous sessions.